prema46/polestarDevPortal/README.md

 ### Clone the repository:

 ** git clone <repository-url>
-Navigate to the project directory:
+Navigate to the project directory: in cmd

 cd <project-folder>
 Install the dependencies:

-npm install
+`npm install`

 ### Executing Program

 To run the Playwright tests, use: